Columbia Brain Injury Attorneys

 Seeking Justice for Individuals with Traumatic Brain Injuries

 The brain is the most important organ in the human body, and when it is injured, a person’s life can be terribly disrupted.
 If you or a loved one has suffered a traumatic brain injury (TBI) due to another’s negligence, you could file a legal claim to hold them accountable, settle any debts, and afford treatment.

 No Recovery, No Fee!

 DiPasquale Moore is an award-winning firm that accepts cases on a contingency fee basis.
 We understand that the last thing anyone wants to do is rack up bills on top of those they already have to pay, especially when dealing with a brain injury.
 For this reason, if we do not win your claim, you won’t owe us a single penny.
-We have thorough experience in this area of the law and are prepared to apply it and all our resources to fight for your recovery.
+We have thorough experience in personal injury law and are prepared to apply it and all our resources to fight for your recovery.

 Contact a Columbia brain injury attorney online today to arrange a risk-free, no-obligation consultation.

 Types of Brain Injuries

 Injuries to the brain may be sustained from many different accidents.
 They may come in the form of a closed head injury, such as a blow to the head, or a penetrating head injury, which is when an object fractures the skull and stabs the brain.
 There are several subcategories into which these two types of brain injuries may be classified, including but not limited to:

 - Contusions: bruises to the brain tissue